 We also commission equipment providers to deliver specialist equipment to support your living arrangements as required.
-Our main supplier of this equipment is Medequip, who can be contacted at www.medequip-uk.com.
+Our main supplier of this equipment is Medequip.

 The information you provide will be held and used in accordance with the requirements of UK and European data protection law.
-The information will form part of your Adult Social Care record, and held for no longer than seven years after the closure of social care involvement, with the exception of mental health assessment files, which we are obliged to keep to 20 years in accordance with the requirements of the Mental Health Acts 1983 and 2007.
+The information will form part of your adult social care record, and held for no longer than seven years after the closure of social care involvement, with the exception of mental health assessment files, which we are obliged to keep for 20 years in accordance with the requirements of the Mental Health Acts 1983 and 2007.

 Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes demographic information, relevant medical history, details of care and support needs including contact details of your family and support network, details of how to access your home and financial information.
 We do not process any information relating to criminal convictions or offences.